 - Employment must be related to the student’s major area of study.

 - The student must submit his or her OPT application well before completion of studies (graduation date).
-OIP recommends that students apply for OPT at least 60 days before completion of their studies.
+ISSS recommends that students apply for OPT at least 60 days before completion of their studies.

 Important points to remember: